Programming 6. Classes and methods

 Object variables: fix the previous example

-• We could not change the Enemy HP from outside the class, because class members are private by default
+- We could not change the Enemy HP from outside the class, because class members are

-• This can be changed with the public access modifier
+by default - This can be changed with the

 enemy2.HP = 4;